JMangoe/Reantazo_CSDC105_Project/README.md

-#Reantazo_Project
+# Reantazo_CSDC105_Project
-This is my initial project lezgo!
+Hello!
+This is my project in CSDC105.